I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiongetcurrentdmatransferlength.md

 Typically, a driver calls <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> for devices that report residual DMA transfer lengths (that is, byte counts of data that was not transferred).
 By subtracting the residual transfer length from the value that <b>WdfDmaTransactionGetCurrentDmaTransferLength</b> returned, the driver can determine the actual transfer length.
 The driver then calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md">WdfDmaTransactionDmaCompletedWithLength</a> to let the framework know the number of bytes that the device actually transferred.

 For more information about complete DMA transfers, see <a href="https://msdn.microsoft.com/86383b9f-9b82-4afa-81ac-2ab09bd8778b">Completing a DMA Transfer</a>.

-For a code example that uses <b>WdfDmaTransactionGetCurrentDmaTransferLength</b>, see <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md">WdfDmaTransactionDmaCompletedWithLength</a>.

 ## Requirements
 | &nbsp; | &nbsp; |